-St Hilda's Oxford, hiding just over Magdalen Bridge, is a college often missed and overlooked on Oxford University open days.
+St Hilda’s Oxford, hiding just over Magdalen Bridge from the rest of the town, is a college often missed and overlooked on Oxford University open days.
 However, the vibrant and diverse history and student body of the college makes it, in my (perhaps biased) opinion, the best Oxford college.
-Here are 3 reasons you may have never considered before as to why you should apply to St Hilda's College Oxford.
+Here are 3 reasons you may have never considered before as to why you should apply to St Hilda’s College Oxford.

 Reason 1: Becoming part of an incredible history

-St Hilda's College Oxford was founded in 1893, by Dorothea Beale, as an Oxford college for women.
-Despite St Hilda's being founded 27 years earlier, women were only allowed to become full members of the university (i.e. first be awarded degrees) in 1920.
+St Hilda’s College Oxford was founded in 1893, by Dorothea Beale, as an Oxford college for women.
+Despite St Hilda’s being founded 27 years earlier, women were only allowed to become full members of the university (i.e. be awarded degrees) in 1920!

-St Hilda's has a rich history of enabling women to be educated.
-This not only has benefited the college in terms of facilities today, we now have a large, well-stocked and beautiful library, due to women not originally being able to access the Bodleian Libraries.
-In case they were distracted by all the men…
+St Hilda’s has a rich history of enabling women to be educated.
+This has benefited the college in terms of facilities today: we now have a large, well-stocked and beautiful library, due to women not originally being able to access the university’s main Bodleian Library (in case they were distracted by all the men…)

-It also means, if you are interested in feminist history and perspective, St Hilda's is definitely the college for you.
+It also means that, if you are interested in feminist history and perspectives, St Hilda’s is definitely the college for you.
 Due to our incredible history we now have a thriving feminist society, as well as a week long feminist festival in Hilary (spring) term.

-St Hilda's was also the first Oxford college to put a women's VIII on the river, in 1911.
-It was a St Hilda's student who founded OUWBC (Oxford University Women's Boat Club) and in 1969, the St Hilda's crew were the first ever female team to compete in Summer Eights (a famous Oxford University rowing competition).
+St Hilda’s also pioneered women’s sport, particularly rowing, being the first Oxford college to put a women’s VIII on the river in 1911.
+It was a St Hilda’s student who founded OUWBC (Oxford University Women’s Boat Club) and in 1969 the St Hilda’s crew were the first ever female team to compete in Summer Eights (a famous Oxford University rowing competition).

 It was the last college to turn co-educational, in 2008, and now has an equal number of men and women.
 However, in the dining hall where the portraits of all the female principles of the college line the walls, and throughout the buildings, the rich traditions and past of St Hilda’s echo.

-It is also a highly academic college, with the Norrington table showing that 98% of St Hilda's students in 2018 obtain a 2.1 or higher in their final examinations, placing us at 13/30 in terms of college rankings.
+It is also a highly academic college, with 98% of St Hilda’s students in 2018 obtaining a 2.1 or higher in their final examinations, placing us at 13/30 in terms of college rankings.